Land mine: Between the American Civil War and the First World War

 The British used mines in the Siege of Khartoum.
 A Sudanese Mahdist force much larger than British strength was held off for ten months, but the town was ultimately taken and the British massacred.
 In the Boer War (1899–1903), they succeeded in holding Mafeking against Boer forces with the help of a mixture of real and fake minefields; and they laid mines alongside railroad tracks to discourage sabotage.

 In the Russo-Japanese War of 1904–1905, both sides used land and sea mines, although the effect on land mainly affected morale.
 The naval mines were far more effective, destroying several battleships.

 First World War

 One sign of the increasing power of explosives used in land mines was that, by the First World War, they burst into about 1,000 high-velocity fragments; in the Franco-Prussian War (1870), it had only been 20 to 30 fragments.
-Nevertheless, antipersonnel mines were not a big factor in the war because machine guns, barbed wire and rapid-fire artillery were far more effective defenses.
+Nevertheless, anti-personnel mines were not a big factor in the war because machine guns, barbed wire and rapid-fire artillery were far more effective defenses.
 An exception was in Africa (now Tanzania and Namibia) where the warfare was much more mobile.

 Towards the end of the war, the British started to use tanks to break through trench defenses.
 The Germans responded with anti-tank guns and mines.
 Improvised mines gave way to mass-produced mines consisting of wooden boxes filled with guncotton, and minefields were standardized to stop masses of tanks from advancing.